It's Never the Money

 Most enterprise deals don't die in a meeting with the vendor, they die in a meeting without one.
 The KPI that predicts forecast reliability isn't in your CRM.
 It's business case attach rate.

-ROI focuses on the vendor, COI focuses on the pain.
 Why Cost of Inaction beats Return on Investment as a prioritization tool for buyers and a selling strategy for reps.

 The deal didn't die in your meeting.
 It died in the one you weren't invited to.
 Half of buyers who want your product won't fight for it internally, because the business case you handed them isn't worth the political risk to carry.